1. The Magician

 Well That Escalated Quickly

 You attempt to attract rent money with a singing bowl but end up messaging your ex for a small loan and wanting to pull your bottom lip over your head and swallow.
 You start the day with the intention to make progress, but your energy is scattered.
-You switch between mental tabs, and draft messages you never send.
-You’re lacking faith in your ability to use the tools in front of you.
+You switch between mental tabs, draft messages you never send, and doubt your ability to use the tools in front of you.

 Adjusting the Knobs

-You talk yourself into buying a domain name at 1:11am for a business you’ll abandon next month, and confidently pitch a project at work using words you learned five minutes ago from a TikTok.
-You begin taking action, but it’s inconsistent.
-You pitch an idea without refining the concept, and agree to a new commitment before fully assessing your abilities.
+You talk yourself into buying a domain name at 1:11am for a business you’ll abandon next month, and adopt a fake-it-’til-you-make-it approach in a project pitch using words you just learned from a TikTok.
+Action begins, but it’s inconsistent.
+Ideas are shared before being refined, and commitments are made without fully assessing your abilities.
+Your energy and tools are moving, but results remain unpredictable.

 Writing the TED Talk